 By Elias Hussein

-Elias Hussein is a student of politics as both history and philosophy, and lives in the USA.
+Elias Hussein is a student of political theory as both philosophy and history, and lives in the USA